 © Philip Hunt, 2017.

 Update, 05/02/2017.
 Since writing this piece, I’ve been informed that the cities of Antwerp, Brussels and Ghent are all considering how to restrict access to diesel-powered vehicles within the city limits.
 Antwerp is (reportedly) actively examining the problem, while Ghent wishes to work within a regional approach.
 Brussels, I am told, considers the problem an intractable one, as there are so many diesels operating within the city already.
-Antwerp and Ghent are often within the ‘red’ (or most dangerous) zone in Flanders when air pollution breaches EU limits.
+It is worth noting that Antwerp and Ghent are often within the ‘red’ (or most dangerous) zone in Flanders when air pollution breaches EU limits.

 Update, 05/03/2017.
 The European Parliament’s Dieselgate committee concluded on Tuesday 28 February 2017 that administrative failures by national governments and the European Commission had created the environment for emissions cheating.
 “Dieselgate could have been avoided if member states and the commission had followed European law,” Gerben-Jan Gerbrandy MEP said.
 However, he said, the real focus should be on public health rather than consumer deception.
 “The biggest victims of this scandal are not Volkswagen or Volkswagen car owners, it’s the people who live in the streets where these cars drive and where they emit 20, 30, 40 times the legal limits,” he said.
 Read more: https://euobserver.com/dieselgate/137057